Posted in Wrongful Death on February 5, 2015

 Of course, some people involved in these crashes have little chance of survival.
 Ten percent of the fatalities weren’t in any vehicle, meaning they were pedestrians or bicyclists who were struck by an 18-wheeler or other large truck.

 At The Law Offices of John Phebus, we have experience in guiding grieving families through the difficult legal process of seeking compensation for your loss.
-Please see our Wrongful Death page for more information about the help we provide.
+Please contact our Glendale wrongful death lawyer for more information about the help we provide.